Suit or tuxedo? Answers here.

 The classic partner to your tux is a white dress shirt – it can have either white or black buttons, and will sometimes be pleated down the front.
 Choose a classic collar, saving wing collars for white-tie, and remember your cufflinks because your shirt will probably have double cuffs too.

 Then, add a bow tie (learn how to tie a bow tie here).
-Play it safe with black or let it be the talking point of your outfit with something bigger or brighter.
+Play it safe with black, or let it be the talking point of your outfit with something bigger or brighter.
 Finish off your accessories with a white pocket square in a flat fold or in a neat ruffle.
-You can wear a cummerbund if you want to but it’s not necessary.
+You can also wear a cummerbund (the large waist sash associated with tuxes) but it’s not necessary.

-Finally, choose a pair of dress shoes in black leather or patent, and give them a good polish the night before.
+Finally, choose a pair of dress shoes in matte or patent leather and give them a good polish the night before.

 HOW TO DO BLACK TIE YOUR OWN WAY